Coko7/Coko7/COMPUTER_JOURNEY.md

   - Briefly learned about Angular but dropped very quickly
 - 2020:
   - Failed the hardware course
+  - Implemented an existing card game in Discord (Node.Js)
   - Spent entire summer holidays re-learning full hardware course from scratch
   - Had a lot of fun playing with hardware components
   - Used Minecraft's redstone to train hardware skills